Alvant/20-newsgroups-secrets/secrets/images/ntreal/README.md

 ![ntreal](ntreal.jpg)

-Thanks that the artist's name and the picture's one are visible, and the picture can be found on the net (eg. here [Twitter post](https://twitter.com/GIFmodel/status/1198320150786785280)).
+Thanks that the artist's name and the picture's one are visible, and the picture can be found on the net (eg. in this Twitter [post](https://twitter.com/GIFmodel/status/1198320150786785280)).
 So, the picture was supposed to look like

 ![ntreal](ntreal_external.jpg)